pcachim/eurocodepy/README.md

 - standardize recurring formulas / factors / combinations
 - keep design code in projects readable and testable

+Some of the included fatures are:

+- Material Properties: Access characteristic and design values for common construction materials (concrete, steel, timber) as defined in EN 1992, EN 1993, and EN 1995.
+- Load Combinations: Generate load combinations for Ultimate Limit State (ULS) and Serviceability Limit State (SLS) according to EN 1990.
+- Section Properties: Calculate geometric properties for common steel and concrete cross-sections.
+- Design Helpers: Functions for verifying buckling resistance, shear capacity, bending moment capacity, and other fundamental checks.

 ## Status

 Early-stage / evolving.
 APIs may change as the library grows.